NeroReflex/Gishiki/README.md

 experimenting its features!

-## 2016 Compatibility
+## PaaS Compatibility

-Gishiki aims for total Heroku compatibility because you can deploy your fantastic website or app in a few seconds forgetting about maintaining the server!
+Gishiki aims for total [Heroku](https://www.heroku.com/) compatibility because you can deploy your fantastic website or app in a few seconds forgetting about maintaining the server!